How to Write Tests

 }

-Listing 11-1: The test module and function generated automatically by cargo new
+Listing 11-1: The code generated automatically by cargo new

-For now, let’s ignore the top two lines and focus on the function.
+For now, let’s focus solely on the it_works function.
 Note the #[test] annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions in the tests module to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

-The example function body uses the assert_eq! macro to assert that result, which contains the result of adding 2 and 2, equals 4.
+The example function body uses the assert_eq! macro to assert that result, which contains the result of calling add with 2 and 2, equals 4.
 This assertion serves as an example of the format for a typical test.
 Let’s run it to see that this test passes.

 The cargo test command runs all tests in our project, as shown in Listing 11-2.